 Can I get Financial Aid during the summer term?

 Pennsylvania State grants are available through PHEAA for the summer to undergraduate students from PA, and require a separate summer application.
 Applications are available on PHEAA's website.
-Timing of approvals from PHEAA occur throughout the summer, and the deadline to apply is August 15, 2021.
+Timing of approvals from PHEAA occur throughout the summer.
 Please know that summer state grant eligibility counts as a part of a student's overall state grant eligibility counter.

 To apply for summer financial aid at Duquesne, please complete the DU Summer Financial Aid Application.